"The wide world is all about you:

 Closely related to the Cuban rock iguana, it has only recently being recognized as a separate species.

-The genus Iguana has one species endemic to the Lesser Antilles, I. delicatissima.
+The genus Iguana has two species endemic to the Lesser Antilles, I. delicatissima, spread across several islands, and Iguana melanoderma, restricted to Saba and Montserrat.
 Another, the common iguana, I. iguana, is naturally present in the Lesser Antilles, north to and including the Puerto Rican bank (in the Virgin Islands) but also ranges far into South and Central America, north to Mexico.
+It has two Lesser Antillean endemic subspecies, I. i. sanctaeluciae in the Saint Lucian insular bank, and I. i. insularis in the Grenadian and Saint Vincent's banks.

-Both members of Iguana can attain more than two meters in length.
+Members of Iguana can attain great sizes.
 However they are not as massive as the largest species of cyclurids.
 By comparison, they are slender and long-tailed, as well as far more partial to climbing trees.
 Common and Lesser Antillean iguanas are habitually docile animals.
-However, as happens with their Cyclura relatives, antagonizing a large adult frequently renders unpleasant consequences.
-A frightened individual on a tree will think nothing of throwing itself from amazing heights, from its perch to the ground or water, and thus escape its attacker.
+However, as happens with their Cyclura relatives, antagonizing a large adult frequently lends to unpleasant consequences.
+A frightened individual on a tree will think nothing of throwing itself down from amazing heights to the ground or water, and thus escape its attacker.

-Where they live in sympatry, the way to distinguish this two very similar lizards is by observing the spot right behind and under the angle of the jaws.
+Where they live in sympatry, the way to distinguish these very similar lizards is by carefully observing their heads color and scale patterns.
 There, Iguana iguana will have a single, very large and round scale.
 Iguana delicatissima lacks this trait, and that patch of skin is simply covered in small scales.
+Iguana melanoderma has a black spot between the eye and tympanum and an overall black dewlap.

 Both species begin their lives being a bright emerald green color, the common iguana with more or less clearly pronounced brown bands.
 However, as the animals mature, the green color is gradually replaced by darker hues of gray, red, brown, or blue.
 Very large and old males may simply be a greenish gray or brown, especially in their heads and anterior half of the bodies.
 Adult Lesser Antillean iguanas are especially prone not to be green, while several populations of the common iguana are melanistic.
 The Saint Lucian population of Iguana iguana has two horns on its snout and seems to be genetically distinct enough to represent an endemic taxon.